smallstep_full_white

 • Add extensions (OIDs) to X.509 certificates

-• Use SSH force-command or source-address extensions
+• Use SSH certificate extensions like force-command or source-address

 • Add conditionals around a certificate's parameters, and fail if they are not met